 Next, subtract your exemptions.
 The basic Fulton County homestead exemption of $30,000 is available if you own your home.

 The $40,000 assessed value minus the exemption gives you a taxable value of $10,000 in this example.
-This is then multiplied by the Fulton County millage rate (9.330) then divided by 1,000 to give you your county property tax bill.
+This is then multiplied by the Fulton County millage rate (9.2724) and then divided by 1,000 to give you your county property tax bill.
 That would give you a county property tax bill of $93.30 on the $10,000 property tax assessed value.

 Some Fulton County cities like Atlanta and Sandy Springs have property taxes billed alongside Fulton County taxes.
 Other incorporated cities like Roswell and Alpharetta collect their own city taxes.

-Georgia property taxes are due by December 20 although some counties have earlier deadlines and some require two installments.
+Georgia property taxes are due by December 20, although some counties have earlier deadlines and some require two installments.

 Fulton County property tax due dates are:

 You can pay online at FultonCountyTaxes.org.
 Select a property type and either the parcel ID, account number, or street address.
-You will then have the option to pay with credit card or e-check.
+You will then have the option to pay with a credit card or e-check.
 There is a convenience fee to pay by card but no online fee for e-check payments.

 You can pay your property tax bill at the Fulton County Tax Commissioner’s office using a credit or debit card.
 The following offices accept property tax payments: